Anahkiasen/isaac-mod-manager/README.md

 ## Roadmap

 - Find a way to make the app extract the resources itself instead of asking the user to do it.
+- Allow installing/uninstalling mods by matching the name in addition to by SteamID (ie `mods:install chud` would find the first mod with purple in its name)
 - Add some tests

 ## Contributing